 Nimbin also happens to be known as the marijuana capital of Australia, even holding a "Mardi Grass" festival in May.

-Morocco has long been known as a destination for travellers who want to get off the beaten track.
-Marrakesh and Fez are the obvious places to go, but the travelling hippies of the world have long-preferred Chefchaouen.
+Morocco Dropdown content has long been known as a destination for travellers who want to get off the beaten track.
+Marrakesh Dropdown content and Fez Dropdown content are the obvious places to go, but the travelling hippies of the world have long-preferred Chefchaouen Dropdown content.
 It’s cheap, cheerful and full of open-air markets and beautiful pale blue buildings.
 What’s not to like?

-The only city in the world to sit on two continents, Istanbul has long intrigued and enticed independent travellers.
-The “gateway to Asia” was a key point on the Hippy Trail of the sixties, a fork in the road from where some would head back into Europe and others would look onwards to India, Thailand and Vietnam.
+The only city in the world to sit on two continents, Istanbul Dropdown content has long intrigued and enticed independent travellers.
+The "gateway to Asia" was a key point on the Hippy Trail of the sixties, a fork in the road from where some would head back into Europe Dropdown content and others would look onwards to India Dropdown content, Thailand Dropdown content and Vietnam Dropdown content.
 Today it retains its independent vibe, attracting hippies, hedonists, artists and romantics from all around the world.

-These secluded islands off Lombok in Indonesia are pretty perfect if you want to get away from it all.
+These secluded islands off Lombok Dropdown content in Indonesia Dropdown contentare pretty perfect if you want to get away from it all.
 Backpackers and hippies started heading there in the seventies and eighties, and now the islands are an established destination.

 They’re perfect for diving, lounging on the beach, and simply doing nothing at all.